The First Day of The Week, Countdown to Pentecost!

 There seems to be a problem.
 On the surface it appears that Matthew cannot make up his mind!
 Was it Sabbath evening (end/sundown) or dawn when the Marys came to the cemetery?
 He mentioned both!

-First let’s check out the word “evening” or “evening”.
-While this word only appears in the Bible three times—every usage implies evening.
+First let’s check out the word “evening”.
+While this word only appears in the Bible three times; we see that every usage implies evening.
 Even so, the lexicon threw in line 1b1 to “account for” the perceived “contradiction” of Matthew 28:1.
-Evening defined:

-The problem is not with the word “evening”, so now let’s check out “dawn” [2020].
-It is used only twice in the Scriptures.
-We just read the “dawn” rendering, so to be thorough lets look at the other one.
+The problem isn’t with the word “evening”, so now let’s check out “dawn”.
+It is used only twice in the Testimony.
+We just read the first “dawn” rendering, so to be thoro, lets look at the other “would be dawn”.
 Interestingly, it is also describing the crucifixion time period:

-The second reference to Strong’s #2020 was not translated “dawn” because it is clearly in reference to sundown rather than dawn!
+The second reference to Strong’s #2020 is never translated as “dawn”, (tho dusk literally looks like dawn) because it is clearly in reference to sundown rather than dawn!
 The root word has to do with light appearing.
-So are the stars coming out in Matthew 28:1 or is the sun rising?
+So are the stars coming out in Matthew 28:1, or is the sun rising?
 Strong’s #2020 alone may not answer that question (but Yeshua rising from the grave without any witnesses present does).
+Interestingly, Aramaic also has the same situation.

 It is apparent that Matthew used one term to describe two distinct periods of day—two “dawns”, as it were, in one day!